Cheryl-Lau/Cheryl-Lau.github.io/codes.md

 ## Simulation codes

-All simulation codes I used in my work are publicly available in [my github](https://github.com/Cheryl-Lau) `https://github.com/Cheryl-Lau`.
+All simulation codes I used in my work are publicly available in [my github](https://github.com/Cheryl-Lau).

 <br/>
 ### Phantom SPH (fork)

 The SPH code I mainly use is [Phantom](https://phantomsph.github.io/), developed by [Daniel Price and collaborators](https://doi.org/10.1017/pasa.2018.25).
 Documentations can be found [here](https://phantomsph.readthedocs.io/en/latest/).
 I work with my own [fork repository](https://github.com/Cheryl-Lau/phantom).
-Several new physics modules have been implemented in there for my research.
+Several new physics modules have been implemented for my research.
 Major ones include:

 **For the SPH-MCRT RHD scheme -**
 * photoionize_cmi.F90